/

 From there, the team continues to grow: you will have a finance manager, data analyst, operations manager, and an HR manager to take care of different tasks.
 Some of these positions are the same in SaaS as in every other company, so we’ll focus on the ones that have direct connection to SaaS metrics.

-What are Marketing Manager Responsibilities?
+What are Marketing Manager responsibilities?

 One of the goals of an aspiring startup is to promote your SaaS business and acquire new users.
 That’s why you need to hire a Marketing Manager who will help you attract new customers in order to generate more revenue.